Producing Your Book

-- Author packages for AMS book series are available in LaTeX and AMS-TeX.
+- Author packages for AMS book series are available in LaTeX.
 Author packages containing samples, templates, instructions, and style files are available bundled into a .zip file.
 If you are unable to use a .zip file, be sure to retrieve every file for the selected author package.

 - Editors of Collections or Proceedings volumes: Use this package to help prepare front and end matter in a standard format and deliver the material to the AMS.